madebywindmill/mbw-utils/README.md

 MBWLogger logs to a log file in the shared app group directory, so:

 * The app must have the AppGroups entitlement
-* For each target that uses MBWLogger, the app group identifier needs to be stored as an environment variable `APP_GROUP_IDENTIFIER`
+* For each target that uses MBWLogger, the app group identifier needs to be stored in its Info.plist with key `MBWAppGroupIdentifier`